felixnewberry/Low-Fidelity-Design/README.md

 Contains the code neccessary to carry out low-fidelty design, as described in paper:

-# Code common each numerical example
+# Code common to each numerical example
 1. mat_id_files
 2. PCE files
 3. spgl1-1.9